 Protein post-translational modifications (PTMs) are chemical modifications of amino-acid side chains that occur after biosynthesis\cite{Walsh2005}.
 Although proteins can be modified pre-, co-, and post-translationally, all these modifications are commonly referred to as PTMs, because most of them are made post-translationally, after the protein is folded.
 A wide variety of possible combinations of oxidation-reduction (redox) PTMs on thiol-containing proteins shifts redox homeostasis to either oxidative or reductive stress, a change commonly associated with pathological states \cite{zhang_ajpcell2021}.
 Thiol PTMs, involving covalently bonded thiols on cysteines, impact protein structures, molecular interactions, and stability\cite{paulsen_acschembiol2010}, depending on their positions and chemical types.
 These thiol PTMs are dominantly reversible reactions in changing environments as an important mechanism for microbes to respond to light-dependent redox perturbations rapidly \cite{guo_mcp2014}.

-Since its inception, thiol-based redox proteomics with mass spectrometry (MS), where all protein thiols are subject to a variety of PTMs, has become the primary technology for broad identification and quantification of site-specific redox PTMs to understand the redox regulation in signaling and metabolism under physiological or pathological conditions\cite{zhang_ajpcell2021}.
-Profiling thiol redox PTMs and understanding their impact on biological functions is an incredibly challenging task due to the combinatorial explosion of possible outcomes.
-To meet the technical need of data analysis and interpretation with structural models, we developed a user-friendly Python-based package, \textbf{P}ost-\textbf{t}ranslational \textbf{M}odifications on \textbf{P}rotein \textbf{S}tructure, and their\textbf{ i}mpacts on dynamics and functions (\ptmpsi), that parses the complex workflow for numerous combinations of PTMs on proteins. \ptmpsi\ integrates several open-source software packages into its workflow, including software to infer protein structure from sequence (AlphaFold2\cite{jumper2020alphafold}), force field development for non-standard amino acids (including redox PTM forms) using quantum chemistry (NWChem\cite{apra2020nwchem}), free energy perturbation methods such as thermodynamic integration through molecular dynamics (GROMACS\cite{abraham2015gromacs}), and bound complex docking algorithms (AutoDock\cite{morris2008using}).
-In addition, the package utilizes a visual tool from ChimeraX\cite{pettersen_protsci2020}, aiming for an accurate interpretation of experimental data from thiol-based redox proteomics.\cite{mejia2023ptm}
+Since its inception, thiol-based redox proteomics with mass spectrometry, in which all protein thiols are subject to a variety of PTMs, has become the primary technology for broad identification and quantification of site-specific redox PTMs to understand the redox regulation in signaling and metabolism under physiological or pathological conditions\cite{zhang_ajpcell2021}.
+Profiling thiol redox PTMs and understanding their impact on biological functions is an extremely challenging task because of the combinatorial explosion of possible outcomes.
+Recent developments in deep learning have advanced the annotation and prediction of PTMs on proteins.\cite{shrestha2024post,ramazi2021post} {However, the impact of PTMs on protein function and dynamics remains unclear without mechanistic insights from a structural model.} To meet the technical needs of data analysis and interpretation with structural models, we developed a user-friendly Python-based package, \textbf{P}ost-\textbf{t}ranslational \textbf{M}odifications on \textbf{P}rotein \textbf{S}tructure, and their \textbf{I}mpacts on dynamics and functions (\ptmpsi), that parses the complex workflow for numerous combinations of PTMs on proteins. \ptmpsi\ integrates several open-source software packages into its workflows, including software to infer protein structure from sequence (AlphaFold2\cite{jumper2020alphafold}), force field development for non-standard amino acids (including redox PTM forms) using quantum chemistry (NWChem\cite{apra2020nwchem}), free energy methods such as thermodynamic integration through molecular dynamics (GROMACS\cite{abraham2015gromacs}), and bound complex docking algorithms (AutoDock\cite{morris2008using}).
+In addition, the package uses a visual tool from ChimeraX\cite{pettersen_protsci2020}, aiming for an accurate interpretation of experimental data from thiol-based redox proteomics.\cite{mejia2023ptm}